alessandro-041229/musicShop-web-design/README.md

 # how to run

-for start one must open the xampp controll panel for start up the
+for start one must open the xampp controll panel for start up the control panel showed in the picture, and as next step just press on start for both apache and SQL

 ![xampp controll panel](https://images.javatpoint.com/tutorial/xampp/images/xampp-control-panel12.png)

+next one must press on the button 'admin' on the apache section for access and visualize the web sites contained in the 'local host' folder inside wich you must insert the file downloaded from here and unzip it the folder can be found in the xampp folder found in the local disk